-Damage to the recurrent laryngeal nerve can temporary or permanently lead to hoarseness.
+Damage to the recurrent laryngeal nerve can temporarily or permanently lead to hoarseness.
 In regard to voice, the sensory division of the vagus nerve receives information from the mucous membranes lining the larynx and vocal cords, and the stretch receptors in the muscle spindles of the larynx.

-The larynx or voice box is involved in breathing, producing sound and protecting the trachea against food aspiration (going down the “wrong way.”)
-The larynx houses the vocal folds, and manipulates the pitch and volume of the voice, which is essential for phonation (the ability to make sounds).
+The larynx or voice box is involved in breathing, producing sound, and protecting the trachea against food aspiration (going down the “wrong way.”)
+The larynx houses the vocal folds and manipulates the pitch and volume of the voice, which is essential for phonation (the ability to make sounds).
 The larynx is located in the front of the neck at the level of C3-C6.

 The muscles of the larynx are innervated by the vagus nerve.

 When the vocal cords are abducted, air can enter and go into the lungs and we can breathe.
 When the vocal cords are adducted sounds are produced and we can speak.
 As mentioned, the vocal folds (cords) have to be closed also when swallowing so food does not ‘go down the wrong pipe’.
 The intrinsic laryngeal muscles are responsible for controlling sound production.
 Cricothyroid muscles lengthen and tense the vocal folds, as occurs with talking.
-Posterior cricoarytenoid muscles abduct and external rotate the arytenoid cartilages, resulting in abducted vocal folds.
+Posterior cricoarytenoid muscles abduct and externally rotate the arytenoid cartilages, resulting in abducted vocal folds.
 This is the position of breathing.

 A patient with a lesion in the laryngeal portion of the vagus nerve most likely will complain of a hoarse voice, difficulty in swallowing (dysphagia), and choking when drinking fluids.
-There can bea loss of the gag reflex or the uvula deviating away from the side of the lesion because there is a failure of the palate to elevate on that side because of loss of muscle strength of the levator palatini muscle.
+There can be a loss of the gag reflex or the uvula deviating away from the side of the lesion because there is a failure of the palate to elevate on that side because of loss of muscle strength of the levator palatini muscle.

 What are we seeing in this illustration?
 The possible why of why you have symptoms.